Successful Speech Therapy Strategies for Working with Toddlers with Apraxia and Other Speech-Language Difficulties

 When my own children were toddlers, there were many kinds of activities that I never let them do alone.
 For example, play-doh, paint, crayons, markers, sand, etc… Get the messy theme here?
 If you have a child that continues to mouth toys, you may choose to introduce ones during this time that you’d never let him play with on his own while your attention is solely focused on him.

 Back to my point about cleaning up – This cleaning up process does so much to help with transitions.
 It also prevents them from moving on to something else before you’re ready and keeps them engaged with what you’re doing.
-I sing the standard “Clean Up Song” from Barney so much, they ought to charge me, but it works.
+I sing the standard “Clean Up Song” from that old Barney show so much that they ought to charge me, but it works.
 Have your child try to sing this with you.
 If a kid can say “up,” I sing, “Clean up, clean … ” and then pause for him to finish “up” once he’s learned the song.

 If you have a child that hates cleaning up, you could pick up 3 or 4 pieces to his 1 piece.
 The point isn’t to be a tyrant or a neat freak.
 The point is that activities have a beginning, a middle, and an end.
 Children, especially those with short attention spans or transition issues such as wanting to play with a few preferred things exclusively and who freak out when an adult tries to move on, need practice with this concept.